Sven97/Introduction-to-Java-Programming-and-Data-Structures-11th-Edition/README.md

 # Introduction to Java Programming and Data Structures 11th Edition

-This is my personal solutions to programming exercises in [Introduction to Java Programming and Data Structures Comprehensive Version Eleventh Edition](https://www.pearson.com/us/higher-education/program/Liang-Introduction-to-Java-Programming-and-Data-Structures-Comprehensive-Version-Plus-My-Lab-Programming-with-Pearson-e-Text-Access-Card-Package-11th-Edition/PGM2297842.html).
+This **[repo](https://github.com/Sven97/Introduction-to-Java-Programming-and-Data-Structures-11th-Edition/)** contains my personal solutions to programming exercises in the textbook - [Introduction to Java Programming and Data Structures Comprehensive Version Eleventh Edition](https://www.pearson.com/us/higher-education/program/Liang-Introduction-to-Java-Programming-and-Data-Structures-Comprehensive-Version-Plus-My-Lab-Programming-with-Pearson-e-Text-Access-Card-Package-11th-Edition/PGM2297842.html) published by [Y. Daniel Liang](https://yongdanielliang.github.io/).

-Contributions of all kinds are welcome, not only in the form of code improvement but also with regards typo correction, etc.
+The programming exercises in this book is very suitable for Java beginner.
+Hope my solution can provide you with some ideas in solving these exercises

+Please don't hesitate to give me your feedback if any adjustment is needed with my solutions.
+You can simply press the "Pencil icon" in the upper right corner to edit the contents or simply [open an issue](https://github.com/Sven97/Introduction-to-Java-Programming-and-Data-Structures-11th-Edition/issues/new) in [this repository](https://github.com/Sven97/Introduction-to-Java-Programming-and-Data-Structures-11th-Edition/)

 ## License & copyright